COPT Defense Properties (CDP)

 nullAI Analysis | Feedback

-Stephen E. Budorick joined COPT Defense Properties in September 2011 as Executive Vice President and Chief Operating Officer, and assumed the role of President and Chief Executive Officer in May 2016.
-Prior to his tenure at COPT Defense, he served as Executive Vice President of asset management at Callahan Capital Partners, LLC starting in 2006.
-His career also includes roles as Executive Vice President for Trizec Properties, Inc.'s Central Region from 1997–2006, and Executive Vice President at Miglin Beitler Management Company.
-Additionally, he worked in asset management at LaSalle Partners, Inc. from 1988 to 1991.
+Stephen E. Budorick became President and Chief Executive Officer of COPT Defense Properties in May 2016, having previously served as Executive Vice President and Chief Operating Officer from September 2011.
+Prior to joining COPT Defense, he was Executive Vice President of asset management at Callahan Capital Partners, LLC, starting in 2006.
+His career also includes roles as Executive Vice President at Trizec Properties, Inc. (1997–2006) and Miglin Beitler Management Company (1991–1997), and in asset management at LaSalle Partners, Inc. (1988–1991).
+Mr. Budorick holds a B.S. in Industrial Engineering from the University of Illinois and an MBA in Finance from the University of Chicago.

 Anthony Mifsud, Executive Vice President & Chief Financial Officer

-Anthony Mifsud joined COPT Defense Properties in September 2007 and was appointed Executive Vice President and Chief Financial Officer, effective April 1, 2015.
-Before joining COPT Defense, he was Senior Vice President and Treasurer for Municipal Mortgage & Equity, where he was responsible for leading the corporate finance group and chairing the company's Capital Committee.
-He also spent over 15 years with The Rouse Company, where he held various corporate finance functions, including serving as Vice President, Finance for five years.
-Earlier in his career, he practiced as a CPA at KPMG Peat Marwick in Baltimore.
+Anthony Mifsud was appointed Executive Vice President and Chief Financial Officer of COPT Defense Properties, effective April 1, 2015, as part of a planned succession.
+He joined the Company in September 2007 and served as Senior Vice President, Finance and Treasurer from January 2011.
+Before COPT Defense, he was Senior Vice President and Treasurer for Municipal Mortgage & Equity, where he led the corporate finance group.
+He also spent fifteen years at The Rouse Company in various corporate finance functions, including five years as Vice President, Finance, and previously practiced as a CPA at KPMG Peat Marwick.

 Britt A. Snider, Executive Vice President & Chief Operating Officer